“In life, if an opportunity comes your way, you need to take it.” – Nick Bevington

 Lee Stanley 0:06

-Hello, and welcome to health food education good to great webinar series where I interview the leading Head Teachers in the UK.
-And today I’m joined by Nick Bennington of Town Close School in Norwich.
+Hello, and welcome to Hadfield Educations Good to Great webinar series where I interview the leading Head Teachers in the UK.
+And today I’m joined by Nick Bevington of Town Close School in Norwich.
 Hi, Nick, how are you?

 Nick Bevington 0:21